iPad 9 LTE Button Control Cable Replacement

 Step 1

-- Warm up an iOpener and press it against the left edge of your iPad for two minutes.
+- Warm up an iOpener and stick it on the left side of the iPad for a solid two minutes to soften things up.

 Tools Used